deprimus/Tale/README.md

 This scene will be renamed and compiled into 'End_The_last_encounter.cs'
 ```

+## Compiling
+If you have a story script, you can compile it to Tale code.
+Simply open the menu `Tale -> Compile Story` and select the file.

+The Tale scripts will be generated under `Assets/Scripts/Scenes`, and you will also see `Dialog.cs` which contains helper methods.

 The compiler will simply ignore what isn't under `# Script`, so you don't have to cut your original script to make it compile.

 # Design

 At its core, Tale is a modular framework that can run various actions (either sequentially or in parallel).
+In this context, parallel means executing multiple actions at the same time every frame.
+All actions are executed on the main thread, so they can interact with the Unity API.

 These actions manipulate objects and components in an useful way.
 For example, the dialog action uses a canvas, some animators and some text components
 to provide a very customizable dialog system.
 All you have to do is to create these objects and to give them to Tale.

 The framework provides a queue-driven action system, support for parallel actions, and multiple built-in actions.

-Tale also includes a Trigger system which allows scripts to send events to each other.
-This is mostly used by actions, but works perfectly fine for other use cases.

 # Implementation

-Tale was designed for Unity 2020.
-The Post-Processing actions are not guaranteed to work with newer versions because they rely on the old Post Processing Stack v2.

-We haven't encountered any problems for Unity 2020.
-If you find one, open an issue.
-We haven't tested newer versions yet; when we eventually do it, you'll see a compatibility matrix here.
+Tale was originally designed for Unity 2020.
+Over the years, it has been updated to work with Unity 6.
+However, if you need support for a version older tha 6 (but >= 2020),  open an issue and we'll do our best :)

 # Releases